sirmochimochi/blogsource/README.md

 # blogsources

-programs for my blog articles
+This repository have programs I created to explain in my blog post.

+edit_frames.cpp ← This program that extracts a frame from a movie and processes it and then makes it again as a movie